-When I found out about the Capanna Fassa refuge located right on the summit of Piz Boè – the highest peak in the Sella Group in the Italian Dolomites I knew I had to stay there overnight.
+When I found out about the Capanna Fassa refuge located right on the summit of Piz Boè – the highest peak in the Sella Group in the Italian Dolomites I knew I had to hike there and stay overnight.

-Hiking To The Summit Of Piz Boè in the Italian Dolomites
+Hiking Guide To The Summit Of Piz Boè in the Italian Dolomites

 Where is the Piz Boè Located?

-At 3152 meters Piz Boè is the highest mountain of the Sella group.
-The Sella massif is a plateau shaped massif surrounded by 4 famous dolomiti valleys: Val Gardena, Val Di Fassa, Val Badia and Val Fodom.
+At 3152 meters Piz Boè is the highest mountain in the Sella group.
+The Sella massif is a plateau-shaped massif surrounded by 4 Dolomiti valleys: Val Gardena, Val Di Fassa, Val Badia, and Val Fodom.

 There are at least half a dozen different routes to the summit of Piz Boè and you can study them all with the help of the Tabacco Map no. 05.
 Today however I will cover the quickest and the easiest route to the summit which starts at the top of the Pordoi Cable Car station.

 The Fassa Valley is one of the most famous Dolomiti summer destinations offering access to countless trails and via ferratas in the nearby Rosengarten Nature Park, Marmolada, Sassolungo, and Sella groups.

 Canazei and Campitello di Fassa are two popular towns amongst tourists visiting the area and if you would like to be close to the action, I would highly recommend booking at least a couple of nights around here.

 Below you can find some of my hotel recommendations for the area.
 If you would like to support my site please use the links below to book your stay (even if you choose different hotels than the ones recommended by me).

 Best time of the year to hike to the summit of Piz Boé